 Here is an enthusiastic video about German windows:

-(cross ventilation), for only those techniques allow for a full exchange of "used" with fresh air.
+ventilation), as only these techniques allow a full exchange of "used" air

 My kitchen window is wide open. |

-Querlüften is recommended for a better exchange of air.
-It is more efficient when you open windows in your house or apartment on opposite ends allowing for Durchzug (draught).
+Querlüften is recommended for improved air exchange.
+It is more efficient to open windows at opposite ends of your house or apartment, allowing for Durchzug (draught).

 Here is where the trouble starts.
 Germans abhor draughts.
 Whenever you sit in a ventilated room, e.g., on a plane, the outcry, "Hier ziehts!*" is frequent.